beteje/beteje.github.io/_projects/delayestimation.md

     Common local all-pass filter framework.
 </div>

 For an ensemble of signals with the same delay between each consecutive pair of signals we can estimate a common LAP (CLAP) filter.
-To allow estimation of both small and large and slowly and quickly varying delays the multiscale CLAP uses an iterative framework starting with large filters estimating the delay, aligning the signals and then repeating with a smaller filter[^1].
+To allow estimation of both small and large and slowly and quickly varying delays the multiscale CLAP uses an iterative framework starting with large filters estimating the delay, aligning the signals and then repeating with a smaller filter {% cite Gilliam2018a %}.

 <div class="row justify-content-center">
   <div class="col-sm-8 mt-3 mt-md-0"><img class="img-fluid rounded z-depth-1 p-2" src="{{ '/assets/img/Multiscale_CLAP.png' | relative_url }}" alt="" title="Multiscale CLAP framework"/></div>